 About half the milk produced in Switzerland is turned into cheese, according to thelocal.com.

 Switzerland exports about a third of the cheese it makes, customizing it to the preferences of its customer countries.
 According to Switzerland Cheese Marketing, Italians like plenty of holes while the French prefer it sans trous.

 Germany, according to thelocal.com, buys just under half of all Swiss cheese exports.
 Italy takes 16 percent; the United States buys 13 percent; and France takes 7 percent.

 By the way, the best and sweetest Swiss cheese is marked fromage d’alpage/Alpkäse.
 That means it was made from the milk produced in the summer months by cows taken to mountain pastures in the spring and returned in the fall.
-It is then made in the traditional manner right on the pasture with milk from cows whose diet consists of mountain herbs and flowers.
+It is then made traditionally right on the pasture with milk from cows whose diet consists of mountain herbs and flowers.

 The Swiss know their chocolate.
-With the per capital annual consumption of 25 pounds a year, they don’t really need experts to tell them what good chocolate is.
+With the per capita annual consumption of 25 pounds a year, they don’t need experts to tell them what good chocolate is.
 Switzerland was one of the first countries to produce chocolate, according to houseofswitzerland.org.

 Swiss bank accounts